Project Description

 Accommodations

 During fieldwork, our food is prepared by a cook employed by the project.
 There is a hot meal each evening, a variety of breakfast options, and a choice of sandwiches delivered to the site at lunchtime.
-We are happy to accommodate vegetarians, vegans, gluten-free, food allergies, halal, kosher and other diets.
+We are happy to accommodate vegetarians, vegans, gluten-free, food allergies and intolerances, halal, kosher and other diets.
 One of the tasks of the day’s kitchen staff will be the rigorous cleaning of all food handling and preparation spaces.

 Travel Info